PreMiD/Presences/.github/PULL_REQUEST_TEMPLATE/presence_modification.md

 **Screenshots**
 Please upload screenshots to github showing what the changes looks like in action.
 You do not have to publish screenshots if the changes are in the `metadata` or in the `tsconfig`. *Try to avoid using third-party image hosting websites.*

+> After your pull request has been made, you should have a screenshot and the code.